turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 ### Integrations

-* What OAuth provider makes sense for this audience?
-* What API will you use?
+* Which APIs will you use?
-* Any other integrations?
+* Which OAuth integration are you planning to use?
 ```

-#### Feature Delivery
+## <a name="evaluation"></a> Evaluation

-You'll be graded on each of the criteria below with a score of (1) well below
-expectations, (2) below expectations, (3) as expected, (4) better than expected.
+You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.

+### Feature Delivery

 **1. Completion**

-* 4: Developer completed all the user stories and requirements set by the client in a timely manner.
+* 4: Team completed all the user stories and requirements set by the client in timely manner.
-* 3: Developer completed all the user stories and requirements set by the client.
+* 3: Team completed all the user stories and requirements set by the client.
-* 2: Developer completed most of the user stories and requirements set by the client.
+* 2: Team completed most of the user stories and requirements set by the client.
-* 1: Developer completed some of the user stories and requirements.
+* 1: Team completed the user stories and requirements partially.

 **2. Organization**

-* 4: Developer used a project management tool and updated their progress in real-time.
+* 4: Team used a project management tool and updated their progress in real-time.
-* 3: Developer used a project management tool to keep their project organized.
+* 3: Team used a project management tool to keep their project organized.
-* 2: Developer used a project management tool but didn't update the progress frequently.
+* 2: Team used a project management tool but didn't update the progress frequently.
-* 1: Developer failed to use a project management tool to track its progress.
+* 1: Team failed to use a project management tool to track its progress.

-**3. Progress**

-* 4: Developer delivered all the requested features on all iterations.
-* 3: Developer delivered all the requested features on all but one iteration.
-* 2: Developer delivered all the requested features on all but two iterations.
-* 1: Developer failed to delivered requested features on three or more iterations.

-#### Technical Quality
+### Technical Quality

 **1. Test-Driven Development**